leeharry92/ssol_microservices/courses_service/README.md

 ### 6. Known Issues

   - Unexpected behavior when adding courses and names with characters that are not letters nor numerals
-  - Still fixing a bug when using PUT for the schema config API